lqhuang/typed-settings/README.md

 ### Click

-Optionally, click options can be generated for each option.
+Optionally, Click options can be generated for each option.
 Config files and environment variables will still be read and can be overriden by passing command line options.

 ```python